 Now for the big question for me – who designed the hospital club?
 Im very curious .Who designed the space?
 Who was involved in the design?

-In the last 3 years, we’ve been working a lot with Russell Sage Studios and he has been gradually re-doing every corner of the club.
+In the last 3 years, we’ve been working a lot with Russell Sage Studios and he has been gradually redoing every corner of the club.
 Its quite nice actually because in a way you move from one room to another and you feel like you’re somewhere completely different.
 It’s an evolution.

 Any reason why he was picked up for the project?

 We really liked the work he did on the second floor.
 He uses a lot of recycled furniture and materials so there’s the sustainability element to that.
 He’s got a real understanding of the building and he understands what it is we’re trying to do and how to makes us look different.
-If you look at Soho house it has a very different design aesthetic even to Shoreditch house.
+If you look at Soho House it has a very different design aesthetic even to Shoreditch House.
 Each building needs to have its own personality that’s appropriate to the area that its in.
 I suppose you can’t just create something that’s completely extraordinary that stands out like a sore thumb.
 It’s important to fit into our local environment.

 What is your favourite element of the space?
 If you had to pick one room, one corner?

 We just opened a performance space called the Oak Room on the 4th floor and there’s a little tiny bar attached to it – tiny!
 It takes 25 people.
-When I saw the plans for it I was a little sceptical about how it could work, but it does.
+When I saw the plans for it, I was a little sceptical about how it could work, but it does.
 It’s like an homage to 60’s design.
-It sounds really garish but Russell chose a really pale duck egg blue wall and a mustard yellow velvet sofa and I just really like it.
+It sounds really garish, but Russell chose a really pale duck egg blue wall and a mustard yellow velvet sofa and I just really like it.
 It’s a very soothing but strong combination.
-Then we have a studded indigo leather wall down on the floor floor which is very cool.
+Then we have a studded indigo leather wall down on the lower floor which is very cool.

 The Oak Room designed by Russell Sage

 Whats your take on the trend & influx of members clubs? how are they changing?
 Its so fascinating for londoners but most of all for international tourist?